DanielBandarica02/SOC-HomeLab/docs/02-soc-stack/02-windows-agent.md

 ![DC01 Agent Install](../../screenshots/02-windows-agent/02-dc01-agent-install.png)

 The `Invoke-WebRequest` step initially failed on DC01 with `The remote name could not be resolved: 'packages.wazuh.com'` — see Troubleshooting #2.
-After fixing DNS forwarders, the three commands ran to completion in approximately 90 seconds, and DC01 appeared in `Server Management → Agents` with status `Active`.
+After fixing DNS forwarders, the commands ran to completion and DC01 appeared in `Server Management → Agents` with status `Active`.

 ![DC01 Agent Install Validation](../../screenshots/02-windows-agent/04-dc01-agent-install-validation.png)